drsnyder/furthermore/posts/20090410-my-first-post.markdown

 ---
 layout: post
-title: A post with pygments
+title: A post with pygments from 4/10
 ...
 Some text